 In 2016 100state announced that it would move from 30 W. Mifflin St to the 6th floor of 316 W. Washington Ave.
 100state is Wisconsin’s largest coworking community, and this move brings 100state members to the the same building as notable Madison companies like EatStreet, Abodo, 5NINES, Catalyze, Filament Games, and HealthX Ventures.
 In order to accommodate the growth of 100state, they doubled the size of their coworking space, adding 19 new private offices, a classroom, and modern event space specifically designed for the innovative community’s needs.
 A new classroom will be dedicated to providing opportunities for entrepreneurial and tech education for youth and adults alike.
 A specially designed arts space will host art-related workshops and provide space where artists can work.
 100state also added two new members to their board of directors, Rachel Neil of Carex Consulting and Drew Coursin of Neider & Boucher.
 100state’s first day in the new location was 1/2/17.

 Doyenne had an amazing 2016!
 We secured over $800,000 in funding through a City of Madison Grant, WEDC, A Fund for Women, private fundraising and matching dollars from WWBIC and in-kind donations from local collaborators.
-These funds will be used in 2017 & 2018 through the Doyenne Evergreen Fund to provide grants, loans, equity investments, and programming for women-led ventures based in Madison and across Wisconsin.
+These funds will be used in 2017 & 2018 through the Doyenne Evergreen Fund to provide grants, loans through apps that give cash advances, equity investments, and programming for women-led ventures based in Madison and across Wisconsin.
 We saw a 35% increase in Doyenne programming participation and have more than 150 members based primarily in Madison and Dane County, and all across Wisconsin.